 Education Rights Counsel was created from a desire to make education better for students and families.

 Co-founders, Lauren Micek Vargas & Elizabeth Eynon-Kokrda, each having extensive experience working with youth and education, faced daily dilemmas in their professional work.
 They were seeing hundreds of children without any supports to access educational services to which children have a right under current law.
 They also learned that no non-profit in Nebraska focused specifically on serving under-resourced public PK-12 school kids.
 This means that every day, a child with a disability is unnecessarily struggling, or a youth in the juvenile justice system is being left out of the schooling that can change her trajectory.
 In fact, in Nebraska, nearly 47% of students live in low-income families and more than 50% of Nebraska children with special needs live in poverty.
-Equally troubling, Nebraska has a higher rate of suspensions and expulsions than average across the United States, and this discipline arc has a disparate impact on children of color, and children with special needs.
+Equally troubling, Nebraska has a higher rate of suspensions and expulsions than average across the United States, and this discipline arc has a disparate impact on children of color and children with special needs.

 While access to public K-12 education is a legal right, the laws governing education are nuanced, layered and complex.
-Difficulties with access are exacerbated when parents do not have the resources to speak confidently about what they think is best for their children.
-Parents and children who don't accurately and adequately understand the educational system are far more likely to go without services, be removed from school, and be denied legal rights.
+Difficulties with access are exacerbated when parents and advocates do not have the resources to speak confidently about what they think is best for children.
+Parents and children who don't accurately and adequately understand the educational system are far more likely to go without services, be removed from school, and be denied existing legal rights.
 The resulting harm can last a lifetime.

 Lauren & Elizabeth reached out to community advocates, educators, lawyers, judges and others about this problem, and it quickly became clear that there is an extensive knowledge gap in Nebraska about public PK-12 educational rights and responsibilities across all communities, neighborhoods and stakeholders.
 Lauren & Elizabeth decided to change that, and Education Rights Counsel came into being.